Bill C-9 Explained - Speaking the Truth in love

 Bill C-9 — officially the Combatting Hate Act — is a federal proposal to amend Canada's Criminal Code regarding hate speech and hate crimes.
 The original intention of the Bill is to be protective, as some of its goals are to combat religious and ethnical violence, as well as the intimidation of worshippers at places of worship.

-While these are legitimate goals that we would certainly support, we want to dig deeper and show what is buried within the bill's language, which was deepened by a late-stage political amendment.
+While these are legitimate goals that we would certainly support, we want to dig deeper and show what is buried within the bill's language, including late-stage political amendment.
 The provisions of this Bill then become a direct and serious threat to religious expression in Canada.

 🛡 Removal of the Religious Exemption

 Section 319(3)(b) of the Criminal Code protects good-faith expressions based on religious texts.
 Bill C-9, with the Bloc Québécois amendment, would eliminate this protection.
-Reading Scripture in public could become legally risky if a listener claims he or she felt that hatred was promoted.
+Reading Scripture in public could become legally risky if a listener claims he or she felt that hatred was promoted, regardless of the speaker’s intent, even when the truth is spoken in love.

 📖 Vague Definition of "Hatred"

-Current law requires speech to be "intense and extreme."
-Bill C-9 lowers this to any expression "involving detestation or vilification."
-This watered down definition cab be used and even weaponized to frame even ordinary theological teaching — for example, what the Bible says about sin.
+Current law requires speech to be “intense and extreme.”
+Bill C-9 lowers this to any expression “involving detestation or vilification.”
+This wider, generic definition can be misused to frame even ordinary theological teaching which was never intended or understood as hate.

 ⚖ Removed Prosecutorial Safeguards

 Currently, the federal Attorney General must approve hate propaganda charges — a safeguard against politically motivated prosecution.
-Bill C-9 removes this requirement, opening the door to charges by local authorities without central oversight or accountability.
+Bill C-9 removes this requirement, which may open the door to charges by local authorities without central oversight or accountability, and independent review.

 👤 Listener-Determined Guilt

-Under the new framework, guilt may hinge on whether a listener feels intimidated — not on the speaker's objective intent.
-This shifts the law from an objective to a subjective standard, where the subjective feelings of an observer determines the legality of an objective sermon.
+The proposed new framework understands that guilt may hinge on whether a listener feels intimidated — not on the speaker’s objective intent.
+This shifts the law from an objective to a subjective standard, where the subjective feeling of an observer determines the legality of an objective sermon.
+A congregation or its pastor could face legal consequences not for what they said, but for how someone chose to receive it.
+For example, how long will it be until, when a Christian simply says, “You are a sinner; we are all sinners”, someone would feel offended by it?

 Section ThreeWhat Could This Mean for Our Church?